In this post we will discuss writing a re-runnable SQL server query, So what is a re-runnable SQL query?

 1

-Then if I try to run the query once again,what’s going to happen?
+Then, if I try to run the query once again, what’s going to happen?
 We get an error.
 Why?

 2

-Pretty straightforward.
+So, this script is not re-runnable.
+How do we make the script re-runnable?
+It's pretty straightforward.
 Check for the existence of the table.
-If the table doesn’t exist, only then try to create the table else print a message stating the table already exists.
-So obviously the next question is how do we check for the existence of a table?
+If the table doesn’t exist, only then try to create the table; otherwise, print a message stating that the table already exists.

-In a previous post, we discussed using INFORMATION_SCHEMA.TABLES view to list all the tables in a SQL server database.
+So, obviously, the next question is how do we check for the existence of a table?
+In a previous post, we discussed using the INFORMATION_SCHEMA.TABLES view to list all the tables in a SQL Server database.

 2